tiffanyadu/100-days-of-code/log.md

 **Today's Progress**: Continued working on the portfolio page.
 Started styling the navigation and coded a full-cover background image with transparent overlay.

 **Thoughts:** I was having problems with Brackets so now I'm trying out Sublime Text.
 Feeling quite slow as I'm getting familiar with Sublime, but also I really miss having that Live Preview feature.
 Anyways, just plugging along on the styling.
 Next step is figuring out how to make the navbar fixed on scroll!

+### Day 14: February 20, 2017

+**Today's Progress**: Mostly worked on styling the navbar today.
+Now, after scrolling past the navbar, a class is added to it, giving it some additional styling and making it fixed to the top.

+**Thoughts:** It didn't take too long to figure out how I was going to code this part, but I still wasn't quite sure how to write the JavaScript code on my own.
+It definitely helped a lot to see examples of how other people did it.